-The American Academy of Art will consider the transfer of credits for completed course work from other institutions, provided they are submitted for evaluation prior to the student’s entry to the program.
+The American Academy of Art College will consider the transfer of credits for completed course work from other institutions, provided they are submitted for evaluation before the student enters the program.

-To be eligible for transfer of credit to the college, completed course work must have achieved a minimum grade of “C” or “2.0,” and the completed credit must be considered comparable in content, purpose and standards to the level of course work at the American Academy of Art.
+To be eligible for transfer of credit to the college, completed course work must have achieved a minimum grade of “C” or “2.0,” and the completed credit must be considered comparable in content, purpose, and standards to the level of course work at the American Academy of Art College.
 Only credits from nationally accredited or regionally accredited institutions will be considered, and no more than fifty percent of the course work may be completed at other institutions.

 Accepted credits earned at other institutions will be recorded on a student’s permanent academic record, but grades received at other institutions will not be recorded or included in the student’s grade point average.

 The procedures to be followed to receive consideration of transfer credits are:

 - An official transcript must be sent directly to the Office of the Registrar by the institution(s) attended.

 - For studio art credit, the student must submit a portfolio of representative pieces from the course for which credit is sought.
 The Academic Dean will conduct an evaluation of the studio art pieces and will determine the student’s placement within the American Academy of Art College’s curriculum based upon the comparability of course learning outcomes and the skill level demonstrated.